rnwst/pandoc-lua-crossrefs/DEVELOPMENT.md

 luacov -r html lib
 ```
 Note that the output HTML file may have the `out` file extension rather than `html`.

+# Pre-commit hooks

+[pre-commit](https://pre-commit.com/) is used to manage git hooks.
+To install the pre-commit hooks, run `pre-commit install`.
+Note that running the hooks requires [`stylua`](https://github.com/JohnnyMorganz/StyLua), [`luacheck`](https://github.com/lunarmodules/luacheck), and [`lua-language-server`](https://github.com/LuaLS/lua-language-server) to be installed.
+Tests are also run in a pre-commit hook.